APTricou/sojourn_cms_netlify/src/pages/index.md

 ---
 templateKey: index-page
-title: Sojourn Therapeutic Riding Center
+title: 'Sojourn Therapeutic Riding Center, NFP'
-image: /img/66998685_2005389646231788_8584399208084144128_o.jpg
+image: /img/20210118_091911.jpg
 heading: Therapeutic Riding
 subheading: 'Accredited Riding Center in Frankfort, IL'
 mainpitch:
   title: What is Sojourn?
   description: >-
     Sojourn was founded on community.
-Our main mission is to use equine assisted activities to proactively contribute to individual's cognitive, physical, emotional, and social well being.
+Sojourn's mission is to use equine assisted activities to proactively contribute to individual's cognitive, physical, emotional, and social well being.
+Sojourn TRC's goal is to Enhance Lives Through the Power of the Horse.
 description: >-
   Instruction and lessons are held under supervision of a certified riding instructor with degrees in Special Education.
 Lessons are tailored to the